-From the Define menu, choose Loads to have the program surface the LOADS folder
+From the Define menu, choose Loads to have the program surface the LOADS folder.

-Alternatively, you could have clicked on the Toelbar, and then on the Loads tab.
+Alternatively, you could have clicked on the located on the toolbar, and then on the Loads tab.

 To Define the Concentrated Load(s):

 Surface the LOADS folder and click on CONCENTRATED... found in the right ITEM LISTING AREA to have the program surface the Concentrated Loads input screen...